-- 5.1 The purpose of our audit committee is to provide independent assurance on the adequacy of the risk management framework and the internal control environment.
+- 5.1 The purpose of our audit and standards committee is to provide independent assurance on the adequacy of the risk management framework and the internal control environment.
 It provides independent review of Staffordshire County Council's governance, risk management and control frameworks and oversees the financial reporting and annual governance processes.
-It oversees internal audit and external audit, helping to ensure efficient and effective assurance arrangements are in place.
-It also oversees the Council's democratic processes and the content and application of the Code of Conduct for Members' and Coopted members. - 5.2 The Audit and Standards Committee has the following functions and responsibilities:
+The Committee has oversight of both internal and external audit, together with the financial and governance reports, helping to ensure there are adequate arrangements in place for both internal challenge and public accountability.
+It also oversees the Council's democratic processes and the content and application of the Code of Conduct for Councillors and Co-opted members. - 5.2 The Audit and Standards Committee has the following functions and responsibilities: